Skip to navigation Skip to Content

 Self-Schedule Flu Vaccine

-If you have a My Marshfield Clinic account, you can schedule your flu vaccine appointment online or on the mobile app.
+If you have a My Marshfield Clinic account, you can schedule your flu vaccine appointment online or on the mobile app (Self-scheduling may not be available in certain regions).

 Sign in to your account